Australia–Philippines relations: Law enforcement

-Child Protection against Online Abuse
+Child protection against online abuse

 On 17 November 2015, the Australian Government launched a child protection program with the Philippine Department of Social Welfare and Development.
 The Australian Government provided $2 million to the Philippine Government and the Asia Foundation in support of the protection of children from online sexual abuse and exploitation and reduces the risk of children being exploited online.
 The pro-gram aims to help prosecute offenders, promote children's rights, advocate for stronger laws and create a sex offender registry and notification system.
 It will also develop an information and education campaign targeting identified sexual abuse hot spots.

 The Australian Government has pledged Aus$2 million for a program that will defend children from online abuse and exploitation.
 During the Asia-Pacific Economic Cooperation, Australian Foreign Minister Julie Bishop announced the start of the implementation of the program in partnership with the Department of Social Welfare and Development, Department of Justice and the Asia Foundation.
 The Australian Embassy believes the program would support "an advocacy for child-friendly rules in family courts, the establishment of community-based multi-sectoral and local task forces in selected pilot areas, an audit of cases involving online child sexual abuse, and a public information and education campaign on the rights of children against online sexual abuse and exploitation."

-Ports & Airports Infrastructure Security
+Ports and airports infrastructure security

-Together with Australia and Korea, the Philippines Office for Transport Security (OTS) conducted a workshop on how airport design can help to develop security for staff, airlines and travellers.
-The Philippines Government allocated considerable funding for the improvement of 24 airports and the renovation of numerous international terminals across the country.
+Together with Australia and Korea, the Philippines' Office for Transport Security (OTS) conducted a workshop on how airport design can help to develop security for staff, airlines and travellers.
+The Philippine Government allocated considerable funding for the improvement of 24 airports and the renovation of numerous international terminals across the country.
 These works are required to integrate new aviation security standards and infrastructure.

 The Australian Department of Infrastructure and Regional Development hosted a forum in Manila to give information to airport operators and Philippine authorities about the International Civil Aviation Organization (ICAO) design standards and how they can be applied in an airport environment.

 The Philippine Government, through the support of the Australian Government, held live simulation exercises at the Cebu International Port to check the synchronization and preparedness of local ports in handling security incidents.
 Former Australian Ambassador Rod Smith said the Philippine Office for Transportation Security (OTS), the Cebu Ports Authority, the Philippine Ports Authority and the Philippine Coast Guard participated in exercises involving simulated attacks to vital port facilities.
 The Philippines-Australia Port Security Capacity Building Project (PAPSCBP), funded by AusAID, was part of the A$10 million Counter-Terrorism Assistance Package to the Philippines from 2003 to 2010.
 The package aims to strengthen the capability of key government agencies to stop terrorist threats with a specific focus on law enforcement, border control, port security and regional cooperation.

 The Philippines hosted the Asia Pacific Economic Cooperation (APEC) Summit 2015.
 The Office for Transportation Security (OTS) participated via proper implementation and coordination of security measures in various airports, seaports and land transport facilities.
 Australia was one of the countries who attended the event.